-The SunRate program allows customers to voluntarily elect to purchase local solar energy to satisfy up to 100% of their electricity needs.
-13 Accordingly, customers would pay the SunRate price, which will be reflected as a new line item on their SDG&E bill.
+The SunRate program allows customers to voluntarily elect to purchase local solar energy to satisfy up to 100% of their electricity demand, subject to the subscription limits outlined in Section IV (A) (1) below.17 Accordingly, customers would pay the SunRate price, which will be reflected as a new line item on their SDG&E bill.
 SDG&E initially proposed that customers could elect to meet specific percentages of their energy use with SunRate (e.g., 50%, 75% and 100%).
-However, based on input from workshops 14 and stakeholders, SDG&E has changed the SunRate proposal to allow customers to elect any percentage level that meets their needs, up to 100%.
+However, based on input from workshops18 and stakeholders, SDG&E has changed the SunRate proposal to allow customers to elect any percentage level that meets their needs, up to 100%.
 This change better allows customers on a fixed or limited income to participate by having greater flexibility to match subscription level to income needs.
-SDG&E expects that this approach will also increase participation.
-15 SDG&E will offer an online estimation tool to help customers select the participation percentage level that best meets their energy and financial needs.
+SDG&E expects that this approach will also increase participation.19 SDG&E will offer an online estimation tool to help customers select the participation percentage level that best meets their energy and financial needs.